kee-org/www-kee-pm/content/keevault/privacy.md

 title: Kee Vault Privacy Statement
 ---

-Effective date: **28th March 2022**
+Effective date: **6th July 2023**

 Thanks for entrusting Kee Vault with your personal information.
 Holding onto your private information is a serious responsibility, and we want you to know how we’re handling it.

-If you chose to not register an Account with us and instead use the free version of Kee Vault ("version 2"), you might not need to provide us with any personal data.
+If you chose to not register an Account with us and instead use the free version of Kee Vault (“version 2”), you might not need to provide us with any personal data.
 That obviously makes some clauses below redundant, although you may wish to review the entire document anyway if you think that you might sign up for an Account one day in the future.

 ## The short version